10 Reasons Why Hens Stop Laying Eggs

 As a hen ages, her reproductive system will gradually slow down as well.
 It’s not because she is running out of ovas to create eggs with, but instead her body is using energy towards keeping the other body systems working properly.

 Older hens will also be more susceptible to parasites, diseases, and stress factors.
-They may be the first ones to stop laying when one of these factors becomes a cause for decreases laying.
+They may be the first ones to stop laying when one of these factors becomes a cause for a decrease in laying.
 So, while old hens naturally won’t lay as many eggs in a week as young hens, they will also be affected by their environment and surroundings easier.
 Older hens will slow down in production and may only end up laying one or two eggs in an entire year, even though they still look and remain healthy.

 The question then arises of when should a hen be considered ‘old’?
 Hybrid chicken breeds or breeds developed commercially naturally have a shorter production period.
 Their lifespan may not be shorter (although in most cases it is), but they will only produce really well for the first 2-3 years of their life.
 Well bred heritage breeds on the other hand, have a much longer production period.
 They may not produce as profusely, but they can produce for a much longer period of time.
 Some heritage breed hens can lay well up until they are 7-8 years old!